 Joe Sternaman went into the sheet-metal business following his retirement from football.
 He is buried in Forest Park, Ill.

 The Sternamans were both inducted into the Springfield Sports Hall of Fame as part of its charter class in 1991.
+Despite their on-field achievements, neither was selected for the Pro Football Hall of Fame.

 Hat tip: To Robb Paul of Prairie Archives antiquarian booksellers, who brought the story of the Carlinville-Taylorville grudge match, and thereby that of the Sternaman brothers, to our attention.